andrew@drewrealtors

 I strongly recommend an inspection for every transaction.

-The home inspection checks the condition of the major systems of the house including the structure’s exterior, windows, foundation, roof, garage, electrical, plumbing, heating/air conditioner, attic and basement or crawlspace.
-A pest / dry rot inspection is usually available at an additional charge.
+Home inspection check the condition of the major systems of the house including the structure’s exterior, windows, foundation, roof, garage, electrical, plumbing, heating/air conditioner, attic and basement or crawlspace.
+A wood destroying inspection is usually available at an additional charge.
+If warranted or desired, it is also recommended to have a structural inspection.

-If any major problems with the structure or systems of the house are uncovered, you will then have the right to void the sales agreement or to renegotiate the terms of the purchase.
+If any major problems with the structure or systems of the house are uncovered and you don’t feel comfortable with the results, you will then have the right to void the sales agreement during your “option period” or to renegotiate the terms of the purchase.

 It is recommended that the buyer attend the home inspection.
 It usually lasts between 2 and 4 hours, depending on the property itself.
 This will allow you to ask questions about repairs and maintenance of the home and property.